Dermatitis, Seborrheic

 - Parallels increased sebaceous gland activity in infancy and adolescence or as a result of some acnegenic drugs.

-- Seborrheic dermatitis is more common in immunosuppressed patients, suggesting that immune mechanisms are implicated in the pathogenesis of the disease, although the mechanisms are not well defined (3).
+- SD is more common in immunosuppressed patients, suggesting that immune mechanisms are implicated in the pathogenesis of the disease, although the mechanisms are not well-defined.

 Genetics